Ten Tips for Starting a New Job

 1. Catch the worm

-Plan on arriving 10-15 minutes before your workday starts, including parking, walking and elevator time.
-Practice the drive during your typical commuting hour.
+If you’re working onsite, plan on arriving 10-15 minutes before your workday starts, including parking, walking and elevator time, etc. Practice the drive during your typical commuting hour.
 Twenty minutes door to door on a Sunday afternoon may turn into two hours on a Monday morning.

 2. Up the ante on the dress code

+But let’s say you’re in the office?
 Is the dress code suits and ties, jeans, or in between?
-Adhere to the dress code, and even take it up a notch.
+Adhere to it, and even take it up a notch.
+It’s better to dress up than to dress down.
 If jeans are the norm, go for khakis on the first day.
 If it is business casual, wear a button-down shirt instead of a polo.

 3. Know your boss